-These sap-sucking pests can do major damage to crops like melons, cucumbers, and squash if left unchecked.
+If left unchecked, these sap-sucking pests can cause significant damage to crops like melons, cucumbers, and squash.
 So, before they get out of control, try some of these natural remedies and organic solutions to get rid of them.

 Identification